back

 This is a big one, and getting it wrong can lead to some seriously awkward conversations.
 The industry standard is firm on this: your management fee and the client’s ad spend are completely separate.

-Think of it like this: your fee is what you charge for your expertise—for dreaming up the ad strategy, designing the creative, and tweaking the campaigns to get results.
-The ad spend is the money the client pays directly to platforms like Meta or LinkedIn to actually run the ads.
-You're the expert driver they hired; the ad spend is the gas for the car.
+Think of it this way: your fee is what you charge for your expertise-for dreaming up the ad strategy, designing the creative, and tweaking the campaigns to get results.
+The ad spend is money that the client pays directly to platforms like Meta or LinkedIn to actually run the ads.
+You’re the expert driver they hired; the ad spend is the gas for the car.

 You’ll typically see ad management fees structured in one of two ways: